quidprobros/worth-the-weight/readme.md

   - [ ] Use https://github.com/webpatser/laravel-uuid
   - [ ] update migration
     - [ ] When creating users table, should also create record in users_settings table
+- [ ] need to sanitize all form inputs BEFORE trying to validate

 # More features
 - [ ] Allow to add a point goals